smpezert/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-03-competencies.md

-## Competencies covered

 <!-- .slide: style="font-size: 80%" -->

-+ TC1: Logic
-    * Writes good quality code (logic) with sound syntax in at least one language.
-+ TC4: Test
+### Competencies we aim to cover

++ Implementing tax calculator requirements
+  + **S1**: create logical and maintainable code
-    * Can test code and analyse results to correct errors found using either V-model manual testing and/or using unit testing
+  + **S4**: test code and analyse results to correct errors found using unit testing
-+ TC8: Deployment
+  + **S12**: follow software designs and functional or technical specifications
++ Setting up continuous integration
-    * Can understand and utilise skills to build, manage and deploy code into enterprise environments.
+  + **S10**: build, manage and deploy code into the relevant environment
-+ TC9: Software development life cycle
-    * Can operate at all stages of the software development lifecycle, with increasing breadth and depth over time with initial focus on build and test

---

-### TC8: Deployment

-#### Assessed Requirements

-> Apprentices can package and build completed programs as appropriate to the resources available for deployment and for migration to different environments, including:
-> * developing appropriate user documentation
-> * planning for user training
-> * data migration

-Note:
-* Know how to
-  * deploy
-  * validate
-  * back out
+  + **S14**: follow company, team or client approaches to continuous integration, version and source control
++ Using branching / trunk based development, practicing using git
+  + **S14**: follow company, team or client approaches to continuous integration, version and source control